n0d3xsigil/THM/Rooms/CryptographyBasics.md

 - Asymmetric Encryption: Public key for encryption, private key for decryption.
 ### Question 1 - Should you trust DES?
 (Yea/Nay)
 #### Process
+`Nay`.
+The DES standard was created back in 1977 and only had a 56-bit key.
+It is easy to break with modern hardware.
+Trying this as the answer
 #### Answer 1
+- `Nay` ✅
 ### Question 2 - When was AES adopted as an encryption standard?
 #### Process
+Way back in 2001
+Trying this as the answer
 #### Answer 2
+- `2001` ✅

 ## Basic Math